K4liber/consistent_importing/dry-run-feedback.md

 - rephrase a question before answering

 FAMIR
-- too easy stuff at the start of the presentation
+- [DONE] too easy stuff at the start of the presentation

 KKOWA
 - use pointer